- Individual Counseling

 Groups Offered at Counseling and Psychological Services (CAPS)

-- Alcohol and Other Drug Counseling
+Alcohol and other Drugs Counseling

 Couples counseling can improve your communications skills, help you resolve conflict, and help you feel emotionally connected again.
 With the help of a counselor, you and your partner have a safe environment in which to talk about issues that are currently troubling you.

 You don’t need to be married in order to receive couples counseling, but you must be in a long-term committed relationship.
 Counseling and Psychological Services does not discriminate on the basis of sexual orientation.
-You and your same-sex partner are welcome to use our couples counseling services.

 The DBT program is designed for students who feel dissatisfied with their personal lives.
 Students who benefit from the DBT program answer YES to several of the following questions: